fvbock/gDBPool/docs/source/index.rst

     In [2]: from gevent import monkey; monkey.patch_all()

     In [3]: from gevent.queue import Queue
-    The history saving thread hit an unexpected error (NotImplementedError('gevent is only usable from a single thread',)).History will not be written to the database.

     In [4]: from gevent.queue import Empty as QueueEmptyException